Sami Kapanen may not be a big player, but he makes big plays on the ice. VIDEO

-Sami Kapanen may not be big or strong, but you'd be hard-pressed to find a tougher, more determined player than the 5-foot-10, 185-pounder.
+Sami Kapanen may not be big or as strong as some of his counterparts, but you'd be hard-pressed to find a tougher, more determined player than the 5-foot-10, 185-pounder.

 Playing mostly on the fourth line this season, Kapanen scored a goal late in the first period of Game 3 of the Flyers' 6-3 victory against the Washington Capitals on Tuesday.
 It was a typical goal for the speedy puck hound.
 In deep with Jim Dowd on the forecheck, Dowd intercepted a break-out pass in the high slot and dropped the puck for Kapanen.
 He one-timed it past Cristobal Huet before the Capitals' goalie could flinch for his first playoff goal since May 20, 2004.